-(Prerequisite: NURS B320 and NURS B326; Co-requisite: NURS B358).
+(For the prelicensure track; Prerequisite courses NURS B320 and NURS B326; Co-requisite: NURS B358).
 Content includes nursing care of women related to all aspects of reproductive health.
 Cultural differences are discussed.
 Coaching strategies and research outcomes for this population are described.
 Students will develop safe practice of basic obstetrical and gynecological nursing skills first in a laboratory setting and then apply these skills in a clinical setting (Lecture 3 hours, Laboratory 1 hour, Clinical Experience 5 hours).